-Between 85% and 90% of our revenue is characterized as recurring revenue.
+In any fiscal year, we expect that between 85% and 90% of our annual revenue will be characterized as recurring revenue.
 Revenue characterized as recurring includes revenue recognized over time from our software arrangements, services, royalties, maintenance on IP licenses and hardware, and operating leases of hardware and revenue recognized at varying points in time over the term of our IP Access Agreements.